Welcome Home

 Upcoming events

 To speed up the process for next time activate your account and log in for one-click RSVPs.
 If your email address is available then we will email you a RSVP confirmation.
 If you don't receive the confirmation email review the Event Communication Help page.
+Or use our text-to-RSVP option by following the directions below the "Send RSVP" button below.
+Note: if you text to RSVP and you don't get a response within a few minutes then most likely there was a typographical error in the keyword you sent, please review and resend.

 It is important that you check your attendee name in Zoom Conferencing before joining the call.
 You can provide your name before you join the meeting or change it after you join the meeting.
 If you are joining via phone then you must call in from the same number used when you registered for the event.
 If we cannot identify you by name or phone number then while you are in the Zoom Conference waiting room you will either be contacted via Zoom chat or text message by a meeting assistant to confirm your identity before you can enter the meeting.